The Delicious and Useful Health Benefits Of Cinnamon

 The strong, seductive smell reminds many of us of our favorite foods & desserts.

 However, cinnamon is also a great natural medicine to include in your daily diet.
-The health benefits of cinnamon are numerous, and they can help you lead a healthier lifestyle.

 Sri Lanka is responsible for up 90% of the world’s cinnamon supply.
 Cinnamon comes from the inner bark of a tree called a Cinnamomum.